-(1) For each plant, or phase of a plant, that has completed installation of all units no later than the 15th of the month
+(1) For each plant, or phase of a plant, that has completed installation of all units no later than the 15thof the month prior to the billing month, the billing factor in kW will be the greater of the maximum one-hour generation or the nameplate of the plant.
+A unit has completed installation when it has generated and delivered power to the BPA system.